Table Pre-training: A Survey on Model Architectures, Pre-training Objectives, and Downstream Tasks: Model

-One intuitive way is to reduce input size by selecting the important contents of the table as inputs.
-TaBERT~\cite{yin2020tabert} extracts \textit{content snapshot}, the most relevant table rows to the NL sentence(s) regarding n-gram overlap ratio, as table input.
-Similarly, TaPas with intermediate pre-training~\cite{eisenschlos2020understanding} ranks columns by Jaccard coefficient between the NL and each column tokens.
-The model is twice as fast to train as TaPas~\cite{herzig2020tapas} while achieving similar performance.
-TUTA~\cite{wang2021tuta} randomly samples out $50\%$ text cells and $90\%$ numeric cells in pre-training, since spreadsheets are usually large while limited semantics are introduced by similar data cells.
-Instead of using heuristics to prune inputs, DoT~\cite{krichene2021dot} presents a double transformer model: a pruning transformer selects top-$K$ tokens, and a task-specific transformer takes them as inputs.
-The architecture is two times faster to train, while the memory bottleneck depends on the size of the pruning transformer.
-A small or medium-size pruning transformer is usually enough to achieve comparative performance with large-size TaPas, but falls behind on more challenging datasets like WTQ~\cite{pasupat2015compositional}.
-While input selection is effective for tasks with table-text joint input like table QA and fact verification, it may fail for tasks that (1) full table contents are required as input, e.g., cell type classification; (2) table is the only input, where table-text relevance can not be measured with heuristics, e.g., table formatting and formula prediction.
+\textbf{Input selection}~~One intuitive way is to filter the important part of the table before feeding them to the model.
+TaBERT extracted \textit{content snapshot}, the most relevant table rows to the NL sentence(s) regarding n-gram overlap ratio.
+Similarly, TaPas with intermediate pre-training~\cite{eisenschlos2020understanding} ranked columns by Jaccard coefficient between the NL and each column tokens.
+The model was twice as fast to train as TaPas while achieving similar performance.
+TUTA randomly sampled out $50\%$ text cells and $90\%$ numeric cells during pre-training since spreadsheets are usually large while limited semantics are introduced by similar data cells.
+Instead of using heuristics to prune inputs, DoT presented a model with two transformers: a pruning transformer selected top-$K$ tokens, and a task-specific transformer took them as inputs.
+The architecture was two times faster to train, while the memory bottleneck depended on the size of the pruning transformer.
+A small or medium-size pruning transformer was usually enough to achieve comparative performance with large-size TaPas, but falls behind on more challenging datasets like WTQ~\cite{pasupat2015compositional}.
+While input selection is effective for tasks with table-text joint input like table QA and fact verification, it may fail for tasks that (1) all cells are required to be predicted, e.g., cell type classification; (2) table is the only input, e.g., table-to-text and formula prediction.